 Dividends paid by a company listed on the DSE are subject to 5% WHT (regardless of whether they are paid to a resident or non-resident).

-Interest income is taxed by way of WHT at 10%.
+Interest payments made by residents are taxed by way of WHT at 10%.

-Royalty income is treated as income from investment and is taxed by way of WHT at 15% (regardless of whether it is paid to a resident or non-resident).
+Royalty payments made by residents are taxed by way of WHT at 15% (regardless of whether it is paid to a resident or non-resident), except for payment relating to the use of cinematography film, videotape, sound recording, or any other like medium, where the applicable rate is 10%.
 WHT on royalty payments to a non-resident is a final tax.

 The term 'royalty' means any payment made by the lessee under a lease of an intangible asset and includes payments for: